 How This Increasingly Popular Form of Therapy Can Help Those with Anxiety and Stress in Their Everyday Lives

 So how does one manage the stress that comes with life?
-There are plenty of methods people use to manage stress and anxiety; all it takes is to find the one that works for you.
-Some common methods to manage stress and anxiety you may have heard of include exercise, meditation, journaling, and attending talk therapy.
+There are plenty of methods people use to manage stress and anxiety- all it takes is to find the one that works for you.
+Some common methods to manage stress and anxiety that you may have heard of include exercise, meditation, journaling, and attending talk therapy.

 While many people have now heard of music therapy, most don’t know exactly what it is or how it works.